 Bitcoin Privacy Guide

 Bitcoin is a verifiable public ledger.
 You can follow the history of any coins spent in a transaction all the way back to when a miner initially created those coins from a block.
-Blockchain transactions can often be analyzed to link addresses used by the same person together.
+Blockchain transactions can often be analyzed to link different addresses used by the same person together.
 Coinjoin transactions can be used to defeat these analyzation tactics and protect financial privacy.

 Network level privacy